GabeScott/standard-works-vault/General Conference/1972 April - Be a Missionary—Always—Everywhere You Go!.md

 Second, as members of the Church, it is our responsibility to assist the missionaries in finding investigators to whom the message of the gospel can be taught.
 The missionary program needs the help of all of us—young and old—and it needs our help now.

-“There are chances for work all around just now,
+>“There are chances for work all around just now,

-Opportunities right in our way;
+>Opportunities right in our way;

-Do not let them pass by, saying, ‘Sometime I’ll try,’
+>Do not let them pass by, saying, ‘Sometime I’ll try,’

-But go and do something today.
+>But go and do something today.
+>

-“’Tis noble of man to work and to give,
+>“’Tis noble of man to work and to give,

-Love’s labor has merit alone;
+>Love’s labor has merit alone;

-Only he who does something is worthy to live,
+>Only he who does something is worthy to live,

-The world has no use for the drone.
+>The world has no use for the drone.
+>

-“Then wake up, and do something more
+>“Then wake up, and do something more

-Than dream of your mansion above;
+>Than dream of your mansion above;

-Doing good is a pleasure; a joy beyond measure,
+>Doing good is a pleasure; a joy beyond measure,

-A blessing of duty and love.”
+>A blessing of duty and love.”

-—Hymns, no. 58
+>

 There are opportunities all around us if we are but alert to them.
 To illustrate this, I should like to share with you several personal experiences I have had over the years that bear this out and that have strengthened my own testimony, enriched my life, and enabled me to explain the gospel to others.

 The question, “What is the main obstacle to success in stake missionary work?” was asked by President S. Dilworth Young of a group of stake missionaries in the East Cache Stake some years ago.
 A lady missionary’s prompt reply was, “The failure of too many Latter-day Saints to live the gospel as Latter-day Saints should.”

 As I have attended stake conferences, I have observed that this also applies to other stakes in the Church.
 We can and ought to do something to change this situation.
 We can change it by letting our lives be shining examples of the gospel of Jesus Christ in action.